Back to Our History

 Catholic Social Service Bureau established

-In the shadow of the Great Depression, Norma and Connie witnessed a heart-wrenching reality; countless children entering Catholic institutions due to their families’ financial struggle and the lack of the most basic necessities — food, shelter, and clothing.
+In the shadow of the Great Depression, Norma and Connie (pictured) witnessed a heart-wrenching reality; countless children entering Catholic institutions due to their families’ financial struggle and the lack of the most basic necessities — food, shelter, and clothing.

 The Bureau’s social workers, worked tirelessly to keep children safely with their families, offering support and alternatives to institutional care.
 This approach set a precedent for a holistic approach to supporting families, and is the foundation for family services at CCV and throughout Australia.

-1940s – 1970s
+1940s – 1960s

 Name changes to Catholic Family Welfare Bureau

-Counselling services expand to respond to the increased need following post-war migration and post-war trauma & loss, experienced by community.
 In 1956, the Catholic Social Services Bureau changes its name to the Catholic Family Welfare Bureau to better reflect the organisation’s focus.

-In 1960, it was officially recognised as the authorised Marriage Counselling Organisation by Commonwealth Government.
+In 1960, the Catholic Family Welfare Bureau was officially recognised as an authorised Marriage Counselling Organisation by the Commonwealth Government.

 1970s

-Regional offices expand
+Regional offices are established

-In the early 1970s, we began opening regional offices in Geelong (1972), Dandenong (1973), Footscray (1974), and Ringwood (1979), as a promise to bring support closer to families and communities in need.
+We began opening regional offices in Geelong (1972), Dandenong (1973), Footscray (1974), and Ringwood (1979), as a commitment to bring support closer to families and communities in need.

 By 1974, our Marriage Guidance Counselling Services expanded, made possible by the dedication of Volunteer Trained Counsellors, who were passionate about strengthening relationships and thus, families.